6 World Famous Haunted Places in Malaysia

 Source/ Image Credit: Khirkhalid

 Most would have heard of the haunted hotels in Genting Highlands.
 However, this lesser known hotel is possibly way creepier and more haunted than the rest.
 Built in 1995, this hotel in Genting Highlands is still running as a fully functioning hotel that guests can stay at.
 If you dare venture to this haunted place, pay attention to the room with the locked grill bolted on its doors.
 It was here that 7 members of the same family perished mysteriously without explanation.
 Some people say they were murdered, others say it was a suicide plot.
 Whatever the reason, the incident lives on in the sheer number of paranormal sightings reported by hotel guests.
 The hotel and the events surrounding its infamy was even made into a horror film, Haunted Hotel, bravely shot on location.
 Amber court was also featured in a youtube channel called Exploring with Cody, cementing its reputation as one of the most haunted places in Malaysia.

 Few would imagine a brand new mall in the middle of KL city to be the site of ghostly encounters.
-However, this is certainly the case with the last haunted place in Malaysia on our list.
+However, this is certainly the case with the last haunted places in Malaysia on our list.
 Popular as an interactive haunted house or ‘Rumah Hantu Interaktif’ that features live audience interaction and performance art, Hauntu opened its doors to the public 2 years ago as a fun activity for horror fans and thrill seekers.
 Ironically, or perhaps unironically, paranormal activity has been experienced by staff, and quite possibly visitors who are none the wiser.
 According to a paranormal enthusiast, real spirits could well be drawn to the fear and screams of players that linger in the haunted house as an energetic imprint.
 Staff have reported sightings of ghostly apparitions and inexplicable noises and even re-enacted the sighting in a short video.
 The incident is shrouded in mystery but rest assured no players have been harmed.
 Hauntu is the first immersive horror experience in Southeast Asia and has even seen visits by celebrities such as Lin Shaye and Nicolas Pesce.
 The re-enactment video can be found here.